-- A total of 254 comments were received via the open survey questions, the workshop post-it notes and written submissions, relating to one of the five study areas. - A total of 36 people provided a qualitative response to Question 9 of the survey, 45 for Question 10b and 93 for Question 12.
-While some of the comments were not location-specific, most comments specified a location. - A total of 49 comments were received as part of the workshop post-it note exercise - 42 concerns and 7 ideas - all of which are location-specific. - The location-specific comments related to all study areas, but Kingscliff and Murwillumbah attracted greater numbers of comments with 24% and 21% of the comments respectively.
+- A total of 183 comments were received via the open survey questions and the workshop post-it notes, the majority of which are location-specific (i.e. relate to one of the five study areas). - A total of 36 people provided a qualitative response to Question 9 of the survey, 59 for Question 10b and 39 for Question 12.
+While some of the comments were not location-specific, most comments specified a location. - A total of 49 comments were received as part of the workshop post-it note exercise 42 concerns and 7 ideas all of which are location-specific. - The majority of location-specific comments relate to the Kingscliff study area.